sysborg/sb_rest/README.md

 Sysborg Rest - SBRest
 Sysborg's rest controllers and enviroments.

-Rest is something really amazing, but has alot of rules and threatments because of it we are doing a opensource to help anyone who needs a enviroment on
+Rest is something really amazing, but has alot of rules and threatments because of it we are doing a opensource to help anyone who needs an enviroment on
 PHP to deal with Rest.

 Full OO Sysborg Rest is flexible and realiable.